 Easily configurable: No application code change is required.
 No change in the DDL script for the spark tables.

 The main purpose of any cache is to access the data faster.
 To measure the performance improvement due to RubiX, we compared the time taken to read from the cache with the time the job takes to read the same data from the remote object store (in this case, S3).

 To take advantage of faster SSDs, we selected AWS i3 instance types.
 These instance types provide NVMe SSDs that can efficiently handle a large number of concurrent requests.
 They not only provide low latency random seeks, but are also known for high read and write throughput.

-The improved reading performance of RubiX cache provides a substantial gain for a wide variety of the TPC-DS queries.
+The improved reading performance of RubiX cache provides a substantial gain for a wide variety of TPC-DS queries.

 Cluster: 10 i3.4xlarge instances